 There are several advantages as well as disadvantages of Cognitive Behavioural Therapy for CRPS or chronic pain just as there are with other treatments.

 - CBT treatments have been demonstrated to be effective through clinical research

-- CBT may be helpful in cases where medication on its own hasn’t worked
+- CBT for chronic pain may be helpful in cases where medication on its own hasn’t worked

 - CBT is able to be completed in a fairly short length of time, so you won’t need to spend years seeing a counsellor/therapist or if paying privately, you won’t need to spend hundreds of pounds

 - CBT can be easily incorporated into your life as a pain management tool

 - Once you have learnt the CBT skills you can continue to use them after the treatment has finished and can be used in any number of situations or conditions

 - The way that CBT is structured you can access the treatment in a number of ways such as CDs, self help books, group settings, individual one-to-one sessions, apps and other technology